Industrial fire safety checklists

 - Are the servicing, maintenance, and testing of fire detection systems performed by a trained person?

-- Is fire detection equipment protected from weather, corrosion, mechanical or physical impact, and are detectors supported independently (not by their wires or tubing)?
+- Does fire detection equipment have protection from weather, corrosion, mechanical or physical impact

 - Do fire detection systems operate in time to control or extinguish a fire?